Eucharia29/Retail-Sales-Analysis/README.md

 - **Increase Inventory for High-Demand Products:** Electronics, Home & Kitchen, and Sports & Outdoors categories should be prioritized.

 ## Conclusion
-This Excel-based Sales Analytics Dashboard provides a comprehensive view of business performance.
+This Excel based Sales Analytics Dashboard provides a comprehensive view of business performance.
 The analysis highlights key revenue drivers, customer payment behavior, and order trends, helping businesses make data-driven decisions to improve sales and profitability.